fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

 This way we can compare experiences, learn from each other, identify common pain points, and collaborate better on MXCuBE.

-All questions (besides the first two inital questions) are optional, feel free to skip any question.
+All questions (besides the first two initial questions) are optional, feel free to skip any question.

 All questions expect free text answers,